JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

-## Definition files
+## Declaration files

-- A definition file is a declarion of your library.
+- A declaration file is a declaration of a library.
-- Describe the types in an existing JavaScript library.
+- It describes the shape of a JavaScript library.

 ```typescript
 // lib.es6.d.ts